Minnie’s Springtime Dine Character Dining Review

 This review features food photos, thoughts on whether Minnie’s Springtime Dine is worth the money, and a look at Minnie & Mickey Mouse, Donald & Daisy Duck, and Goofy donning their swankiest springtime costumes, all of which are unique to this character dining experience at Hollywood & Vine…

 Historically, we’ve been big fans of Minnie’s Seasonal Dine for guests who are on the Disney Dining Plan.
 With that temporarily suspended, it’s obviously a non-factor right now.
+(See When Will the Disney Dining Plan Return? for more info.)
 That’s not the only change you should be aware of before making ADRs for Minnie’s Springtime Dine.

 Another thing that has changed is the menu.
 As you’ll see in our normal review below, Hollywood & Vine normally offers an all-you-can-eat buffet.
-Given the circumstances, it’s temporarily switching to a prix fixe menu, plus family style salads to start.
+As of 2022, it’s still serving a prix fixe menu, plus family style salads to start.
 The Garlic Crusted Beef Tenderloin and Chocolate S’mores Pie sound great to us!

 To regular readers, it’s probably going to come as zero surprise that we loved Minnie’s Springtime Dine.
 We raved about Minnie’s Halloween Dine in our review of that, and did likewise with our Minnie’s Holiday Dine Review.
 While we forgot to do Minnie’s Silver Screen Dine (oops!), Sarah has already marked June 1 on the calendar for Minnie’s Summertime Dine.
 So stay tuned for a review of that, I guess.